exercism/v3/languages/ruby/exercises/concept/arrays/.docs/introduction.md

 In Ruby, **arrays** are ordered, integer-indexed collections of any object.
-Array indexing starts at 0, as in C or Java.
-A negative index is assumed to be relative to the end of the array—that is, an index of -1 indicates the last element of the array, -2 is the next to last element in the array, and so on.
+Array indexing starts at `0`.
+A negative index is assumed to be relative to the end of the array — i.e. an index of `-1` indicates the last element of the array, `-2` is the next to last element in the array, and so on.
-Ruby arrays mixed in the [Enumerable module][enumerable-module] which provides collection classes with several traversal and searching methods, and with the ability to sort.
+Ruby arrays mix in the [Enumerable module][enumerable-module], which adds several traversal and searching methods, and with the ability to sort.

 ### Create array.